Persistent Organic Pollutants

 Subcutaneous vs. Visceral Fat

 A few studies have examined whether POPs accumulate differently in different types of fatty tissue.
-For example, a study from Belgium measured POP levels in subcutaneous abdominal fat and visceral fat from obese individuals.
+For example, a study from Belgium measured POP levels in subcutaneous abdominal fat and visceral fat from individuals with obesity.
 They found that the levels of POP distribution in these two tissues were not significantly different from one another (Malavannan et al. 2013).
 Another study, however, found that concentrations of POPs did differ between subcutaneous fat and visceral fat.
 In particular, levels of PCBs were 5-10 times higher in visceral fat than subcutaneous fat.
 In addition, some of the POPs were associated with diabetes or insulin resistance (Kim et al. 2014).
 A Portuguese study also found that visceral fat contained higher levels of POPs than subcutaneous fat, and that the levels were associated with high blood sugar, high blood pressure, cardiovascular risk, and less weight loss (Pestana et al. 2014).
 A U.S. study found stronger associations between POPs in trunk fat vs. leg fat (Zong et al. 2015).
 And, another study found that POP levels varied in different types of fat depending on the individual, perhaps due to different lengths of exposure or different metabolic rates (Yu et al. 2011).

 A German study found that in humans, levels of various POPs in fat tissue significantly correlated with inflammation, fat cell size, blood sugar levels, and insulin resistance.
 Levels in subcutaneous and visceral fat were the same (Rolle-Kampczyk et al. 2020).